liangzrtvjivo/liangzrtvjivo.github.io/_pages/publications.md

 <!-- Here is a [blog]() introducing my improvements in research.   -->

-Here is a [blog](https://echochou990919.github.io/posts/blog-post-2/) introducing the progress of my research.
+Here is a [blog](https://echochou990919.github.io/posts/blog-post-2/) introducing the progress of my works, how the recent work (the preprint) is an improvement over the one published last year.

 # Papers